-Marriage: 100% of current active members covered under Act 127 who die in service or become disabled are assumed to have qualifying beneficiaries receiving the maximum benefits possible, which are approximated by a spouse with males 4 years older than females.
+Marriage: 100% of current active members covered under Act 127-1958 who die in service or become disabled are assumed to have qualifying beneficiaries receiving the maximum benefits possible, which are approximated by a spouse with males 4 years older than females.

-Form of Payment: For members retiring after June 30, 2013 (other than under Law 127), upon disability an immediate lump sum distribution of the Defined Contribution Hybrid Contribution Account plus, for Act 447 and Act 1 members, a modified cash refund of the accrued benefit as of June 30, 2013 commencing at retirement eligibility; otherwise, a modified cash refund.
+Form of Payment: For future retirees (other than under Act 127-1958), upon disability an immediate lump sum distribution of the Defined Contribution Hybrid Contribution Account plus a modified cash refund of the accrued benefit as of June 30, 2013 commencing at retirement eligibility; otherwise, a modified cash refund.

-For members retiring after June 30, 2013 under Law 127, a Joint & 100% Survivor benefit of the Law 127 Disability benefit.
+For future retirees under Act 127-1958, a Joint & 100% Survivor benefit of the Act 127-1958 Disability benefit.

-Marital status was provided as of July 1, 2016 but was not provided as of July 1, 2017 for retired and disabled members who retired prior to July 1, 2013.
-With the exception of annuitants with future benefits payable as a result of Act 211, for those indicated as married as of July 1, 2016, and any new retirees as of July 1, 2017, a joint and survivor annuity was assumed (as shown in the following table), with an adjustment for the probability the spouse has pre-deceased the retiree as of the valuation date.
-Annuitants with future benefits payable as a result of Act 211 and those not married were assumed to have a modified cash refund (as shown in the following table).
+Marital status was provided for retired and disabled members who retired prior to July 1, 2013.
+For those indicated as married, a joint and survivor annuity was assumed (as shown in the following table), with an adjustment for the probability the spouse has predeceased the retiree as of the valuation date.
+Those not married were assumed to have a modified cash refund (as shown in the following table).
 The spouse's date of birth was imputed based on an assumed age difference of 4 years with males older than females.